Accelnorm/solana-mobile-dapp-examples/metaplex-core-asset-nft-minter-dapp/README.md

 # Guide

 ## A. Video
-I did a demo video for how this mobile app allow using just fingerprint to authenticate transaction on Solana without normal wallet - [Solana Mobile dApp Examples 3a: Lazorkit Passkey Token dApp Demo](https://youtu.be/VrcnxZOhFH4)
+I did a demo video for how this mobile app allow user to upload image from their mobile phone and mint it as NFT on Solana - [Solana Mobile dApp Examples 4a: Metaplex Core Asset NFT Minter dApp Demo](https://youtube.com/shorts/lZ-8Rm7ianM)

 NOTE: If you are totally new to Solana mobile development, this might not be the example to start with.
 You want to [learn to build your first Solana mobile dApp with this example](https://github.com/dProgrammingUniversity/solana-mobile-dapp-examples/tree/main/first-mobile-dapp) first and come back to this after.